NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

 Overview
 ========

-A Level 1 diagram showing the system context for the SimCenter applications, i.e., how it fits in the world, is shown in :numref:`figContext`.
+A Level 1 diagram showing the system context for the SimCenter applications, i.e., how it fits in the world, is shown in :numref:`architecture figContext`.
 It shows SimCenter applications (EE-UQ, WE-UQ, HydroUQ, PBE, R2D) as a box in the center surrounded by the user and the user's systems.
 The SimCenter applications allow a user to create and run scientific workflow applications; the data for the applications may be obtained from the web or DataDepot.
 The workflow applications are run on either the local desktop or on some HPC at |DesignSafe|.

-.. _figContext:
+.. _architecture figContext:

 .. figure:: figures/context.png
    :align: center